0scarJ1ang/0scarJ1ang.github.io/_pages/research.md

 Integrate Multimodal Input to Offer Tailored Feedback In Robotic Tutoring
 ======
-Robotic tutoring systems, as they stand today, exhibit a narrowed spectrum of interaction modalities.
-Predominantly, they deploy computer vision techniques to oversee student tasks or lean heavily on touch-based interfaces like buttons and touchscreens for direct interactions.
-Such restricted avenues can sometimes impede the robot's ability to fully discern a student's understanding, consequently affecting the quality of feedback dispensed.
+Current robotic tutoring systems mainly use computer vision to monitor student activities or rely on touch-based interfaces such as buttons and touchscreens for interaction.
+This limited range of interaction can hinder the robot's ability to fully understand a student's learning progress, which may affect the effectiveness of the feedback provided.

-My research, under the guidance of Nicole Salomons, revolves around a compelling proposition: the incorporation of verbal inputs into robotic feedback systems.
-Through an integraton of visual and verbal data inputs—capturing both the tactile engagements and the vocal expressions of students—we seek to develop a more nuanced model of student understanding.
-This dual-faceted approach harnesses the power of the LLM model to interpret verbal inputs, thereby enabling robots to provide feedback that is both timely and apt, enriching the overall learning experience.
+In my research, guided by Nicole Salomons, we are exploring an exciting idea: adding verbal input to robotic feedback systems.
+By combining visual and verbal data—observing students' physical interactions and listening to their verbal responses—we aim to create a more comprehensive understanding of student learning.
+This approach utilizes the LLM model to process verbal inputs, allowing robots to offer more relevant and timely feedback, thus enhancing the learning experience.

 Develop a Novel AAC Text Generation System Powered by Image Recognition and LLM
 ======